Rock Collections Practical Information

 geology tools

-Once back home with newly collected specimens, you will need to clean them, and identify them before you can include them into your collection.
-For cleaning you will need brushes; of course water; and in some cases acids such as HCl and others.
+Once back home with newly collected specimens, you will need to clean and identify them, so you need geological tools.
+For cleaning you will need brushes,e water, and in some cases acids such as HCl.
 For separation of minerals from the rocks you will need etchers and chisels.
-And for identification you'll need scratchers, Mohs' hardness scale, a streak plate, a magnet, a jolly/spring balance, and if you want to really enjoy it - a microscope.
+And for identification you'll need scratchers, Mohs' hardness scale, a streak plate, a magnet, a jolly/spring balance, and maybe a microscope.

 Organising Your Rock and Mineral Collection